dillweed/Personal-Browsing-Embeddings-Extension/README.md

 - Encoder Options: Use open source or API-based encoder.
 - Retrieval Only vs. LLM Interpretation: Choose retrieval only or language model interpretation.
 - Selective Deletion: Delete specific embeddings and associated metadata.

-## Development Steps

-- **Browser Extension:**
-  - Create an extension compatible with browsers (e.g., Chrome, Firefox).
-  - Enable scraping of web page content or user-selected text.
-  - Add a user interface with an activation button.

-- **Embeddings Encoder:**
-  - Select an embedding model (e.g., Word2Vec, BERT) and decide on pre-trained or custom embeddings.
-  - Implement encoding to convert content into embeddings.

-- **Database:**
-  - Design a database for storing embeddings, metadata (e.g., link references), etc.
-  - Decide on database location (e.g., local storage, cloud) and ensure security.

-- **Chatbot and Search:**
-  - Build a chatbot interface for user queries.
-  - Implement similarity search to find related content in the database.
-  - Integrate an external language model (e.g., GPT-4) for query interpretation.

-- **User Experience and Privacy:**
-  - Create a user-friendly interface for installation, database management, and chatbot interaction.
-  - Address privacy concerns and obtain user consent for data usage.

-- **Testing and Deployment:**
-  - Test the extension for functionality, performance, and usability.
-  - Fix bugs and issues found during testing.
-  - Deploy on browser extension marketplaces (e.g., Chrome Web Store, Firefox Add-ons).

-- **Documentation and Support:**
-  - Provide documentation for installation, usage, and troubleshooting.
-  - Offer support channels (e.g., email, forum) for user assistance and issue reporting.

 ## User Experience